jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (b) the cost of all claims under the Motor Vehicle Account is to be fully funded.
 (2) Subsection (1) does not apply to the Motorcycle Safety levy.
 (3) The Minister may, by notice in the Gazette, specify the residual amount.
-(4) The Minister's power under subsection (3) may be exercised only once.
+(4)
 (5) In this section, residual amount means the amount that— (a) is specified by the Minister; and
-  (b) represents, among other things, as at 30 June 2009, the estimated value of the outstanding claims liability for the Motor Vehicle Account (minus the value of any accrued assets) in respect of the claims described in section 213(5)⁠(ba).
+  (b) represents, among other things, as at 30 June 2009, the estimated value of the outstanding claims liability for the Motor Vehicle Account (minus the value of any accrued assets) in respect of the claims described in section 213(5)﻿(ba).

 ### 216 Levy categories
 (1) Regulations made under this Act may establish a system for differential levies in relation to all or any of the following or categories of the following:
   (a) motor vehicles:
   (b) persons registered under Part 17 of the Land Transport Act 1998 in respect of motor vehicles:
   (c) persons who hold trade plates under section 262(3) of the Land Transport Act 1998.
-  (d) fuel in respect of which a levy is payable under section 213(2)⁠(c).
+  (d) fuel in respect of which a levy is payable under section 213(2)﻿(c).
 (2) The regulations may also classify all or any of the following, or categories of the following, into classes that most accurately describe their risk rating and may impose levies at different rates in relation to those classes in accordance with the system of differential levies referred to in subsection (1):
   (a) motor vehicles:
   (b) registered owners of motor vehicles: